 Shiba Inus are naturally alert, vocal, and wary of strangers making them excellent watchdogs.
-It is important to know that while they are warning system they are not protectors or guard dogs.
-Weighing in around 17-24 lbs. they are too small to physically intermediate or subdue potential threats.
+It is important to know that while they can be a great early warning system, they are not guard dogs.
+With an average breed weight between 17-24 lbs, they are too small to subdue potential threats.

 Guard dogs on the other hand have a much more serious and active role.

 The only similarity guard dogs have with watchdogs is that they both need to be alert while informing their owner of any potential situations.
 But that is where the similarities end.

 Guard dogs are expected to actively deter and fiend off those same threats watch dogs alert you to.
 Size is definitely a factor here.
 Both for intimidation and for actually protecting you or your property.
 You can’t expect a 20-pound dog to fight and win against either a 160+ pound person or a wild animal.

 If Shiba Inus Aren’t Guard Dogs, Then How Can They Help Me?

 It’s impossible to know how protective or supportive your Shiba will be in a high-stress encounter.
 Some Shibas will jump in the way to protect you, but most will opt to bark and scream in a high-stress situation.
 Helping alert other people nearby that something going on, and with any luck deterring the person or animal in question.

 Just because your Shiba Inu makes a lot of noise when something is happening outside does not mean they are instantly a world-class watchdog.

 The most important skill that can’t be taught is understanding what does and doesn’t warrant alarm.
 I doubt you want your dog to bark every time your neighbor comes home or is getting their mail.
 The same goes for people going for a jog or walking their pets around the block.

 A car parking in front of your home or a person walking up to your property on the other hand may be more valuable information.
 In all the examples above, being able to distinguish a real threat from a common occurrence is the difference-maker.